Esri/inspire_open_data/README.md

 Data provided through INSPIRE Alternative Encoding can be used *instead of* the default complex INSPIRE GML encoding, or *in addition to* the default encoding.

 It depends on the source data whether an encoding can be considered alternative (or just additional).
-The default encoding is **not required**, so long as the simplification rules do not lead to information loss from the source data set.
-If the simplification rules lead to information loss from the source data set, it should be considered an "additional encoding" and the default INSPIRE GML encoding should still be used.
+The default encoding is **not required**, so long as the simplification rules do not lead to information loss from the source data set *as compared with using the ddefault encoding.* If the simplification rules lead to information loss from the source data set, it should be considered an "additional encoding" and the default INSPIRE GML encoding should still be used.

-For example <insert example>.

 The alternative encoding should not be used to omit attributes or object types that exist in the source data.